nitishraju/fullstack-open/README.md

 The course covers development, testing, configuration and environment management, along with the usage of MongoDB to store application data.

+## In this repo:

-My solutions to each section of the course can be found as part of the commit history, ordered from the earliest exercises to the later ones.
+My solutions to parts 0, 1, & 2 of the course can be found in their respective folders, labeled by the application name.

+Later parts require applications to be in their own repos to allow for easier deployment.